4.3. Managing Volumes¶

 Power off the VM that the original volume is attached to.

-Switch to VOLUMES, click the volume, then click volume’s ellipsis button and Create image.
+Switch to Volumes, click volume’s ellipsis button and Create image.

 In the Create image window, enter an image name and click Create.